 Bounce rate and SEO share a complex relationship.
 Google doesn't use bounce rate as a ranking factor.
 But, it can indirectly impact your SEO efforts.

-A high bounce rate might signal a poor user experience.
+A high bounce rate might signal a poor UX.
 It could suggest irrelevant content or an off-putting site design.
 Google prioritizes user experience in its ranking algorithm.
 Hence, a poor one can hurt your SEO.

 Furthermore, bounce rate can hint at relevance issues.
-If users are quickly leaving, they might not be finding what they expected.
-This can impact your site's perceived relevance to a search query.
+If users are quickly leaving after their session begins, they might not be finding what they expected.

-How To Reduce High Bounce Rate
+How To Reduce a High Bounce Rate

 Ensure Your Website Is Optimized For All Devices